pomerium/pomerium/docs/enterprise/concepts.md

 You may encounter a situation where you may want to add users that are not directly associated with your corporate identity provider service.
 For example, if you have a corporate GSuite account and want to add a contractor with a gmail account.
 In this case, there are two workarounds:

 - Create a group within your identity provider directly with the non-domain users in it.
 This group can be found and added to Namespaces and Policies.
 - Manually add the user's unique ID.
-Identify the ID from a user's Session Details page, or the [Sessions](/enterprise/reference/reports.html#sessions) page in Pomerium Enterprise Console.
+Identify the ID from a user's Session Details page, or the [Sessions](/enterprise/reference/reports.html#sessions) page in Pomerium Enterprise.

    A user can see their session ID by navigating to the special `/.pomerium` URL endpoint from any Pomerium managed route.
 The unique ID is listed as "sub" under User Claims: